rohithegde/rohithegde.github.com/_posts/2018-01-07-checklist-for-onboarding-developers-to-a-project.md

         - Cloud Infrastructure (eg: AWS)
     - Based on the role of the developer (eg : frontend developer), more details can be provided on the related technology.
 5. **Process walkthrough**
-    - Inititior : The PM or SM or TL or a Senior Developer
+    - Initiator : The PM or SM or TL or a Senior Developer
     - Framework followed (Eg : SCRUM)
     - Tools used (eg : Atlassian toolset of JIRA, Confluence, Bitbucket etc)
     - Schedule of team meetings (eg : Daily SCRUM, Planning, Sprint Demo etc)